Conclusion: What to Do Next

 - "What causes what?" → natural experiments, DiD, ITS—or randomization

-- The hardest step is often translating a vague concern ("is AI bad for us?") into a specific, answerable question
+- The hardest step is often translating a vague concern ("Is AI bad for us?") into a specific, answerable question

 What We Know About AI and Developer Productivity

-- Nearly all studies are short-term, use artificial or narrow tasks, and are conducted on volunteers or students—external validity to large-scale professional software development is largely assumed
+- Nearly all studies are short-term, use artificial or narrow tasks,

 What Is Being Oversold

-- Aggregate productivity claims ("AI makes everyone 55% faster") are derived from specific task studies; the generalization is rarely justified
+- Aggregate productivity claims ("AI makes everyone 55% faster")

 - Industry reports on AI adoption frequently lack peer review, methodology sections, and conflict-of-interest disclosures